drscotthawley/FaceOSC-iOS/README.md

 See https://github.com/kylemcdonald/ofxFaceTracker

 Given how Apple does authentication, my binary wouldn't be accepted by your phone.
-So you'll need to build your own binary using the .xcodeproject file.
+So you'll need to build your own binary using the .xcodeproj file.

 I used the openFrameworks nightly build (March 13, 2018)  for iOS: http://ci.openframeworks.cc/versions/nightly/of_v20180313_ios_nightly.zip